 To put it simply, the man lived for evangelization.
 His whole life was dedicated to it.
 Today, like any other day, we can assume that he would do the same to whichever modern-day “Ireland” needs to hear Christ’s message.

 2. Sing the … Welsh Anthem?

 St. Patrick, Green, Ireland, St. Patrick’s Day.
 Pretty obvious, right?
 Actually, the man was not even Irish!
 He was born in Wales around the end of the 4th century.
 When he was 16, Irish raiders attacked his family estates and captured him.
-He later escaped and travelled to Gaul for religious training.
-Afterwards, he was sent back to Ireland as a missionary.
+He later escaped and traveled to Gaul for religious training.
+Afterward, he was sent back to Ireland as a missionary.

 3. Forgive His Enemies

 As mentioned above, the Irish didn’t exactly get off on the right foot with Patrick when they attacked his family, raided his estate and kidnapped him from his family.
 After such treatment, however, St. Patrick responded with love and generosity, devoting all of his energies to the conversion and evangelization of the very people who had done him such harm in his youth.